 “No, no. A cunning girl,” Dog-Head insisted.
 “A cunning girl knows to negotiate the learner’s price.”

 Clever breathed deeply, summoned courage.
 “Secret learning is an uncertain venture.
 Many in the business of teaching it are untrue.
 They overcharge, add fees, levy tolls and tariffs and taxes of their own invention.”

 “Oh, we do not set the price,” sniffed Vixen.
 “And you will pay, cunning girl, regardless if you learn or not.”

-“Hunger is the coin with which a beggar pays,” Clever said.
+Clever shrugged.
+“Hunger is the coin with which beggars pay.”

 “Told by whom?” cried an indignant Clever and stamped her foot.

-“By the hangman,” he replied, then unaccountably began to weep in great despondent sobs.
+“By the Hangman,” he replied, then unaccountably began to weep great despondent sobs.

 “I like shrews,” said Vixen.
 “Furry.
 Juicy.
 A mouthful.”
 She procured a dusty kerchief and gave it to Dog-Head.
 “Shrewd girl,” Vixen continued, “hear our story.
 Decide if we are honest teachers of honest secrets.”